Bridge and Tunnel (Agent Carter): Plot

 Strategic Scientific Reserve (SSR) agent Peggy Carter declines an offer from her waitress friend, Angie Martinelli, to become her new neighbor, wishing to protect Angie from the dangers of her double-life as a spy.
 Searching for a Daisy Clover Dairy truck filled with extremely dangerous molecular nitramene bombs, Carter poses as a health inspector and visits the company, learning the name of the truck's driver, Sheldon McFee.
 SSR Chief Roger Dooley assigns Agent Ray Krzeminski the task of sifting through the remains of a Roxxon Oil refinery that was imploded by one of the bombs while he and Agents Jack Thompson and Daniel Sousa visit Roxxon CEO Hugh Jones, who notes a rivalry between himself and Howard Stark (the creator of the molecular nitramene formula and a current fugitive from the law) and brings up Stark's work with Vita-radiation.
 Dooley orders Thompson and Carter screen every Roxxon employee for Vita-radiation, in case the implosion was an inside job.

 During the screening process, Carter recognizes scientist Miles Van Ert, who had created the weapons for the mysterious Leet Brannis.
 Van Ert is arrested and tortured by Thompson until he reveals the name and location of McFee.
 Carter, trying to clear Stark's name without her colleagues and superiors knowing, reaches McFee with Stark's butler, Edwin Jarvis, first.
 A man in a green suit, who is hunting Brannis and the weapons, also learns of McFee's location.
 Carter defeats McFee, and convinces Brannis to go with her and Jarvis, but they are attacked by the man in the green suit.
 Carter fights the assailant, who mortally wounds Brannis.
 Carter, Jarvis, and Brannis leap from the truck and allow it, and the man, to drive over a cliff and into a lake.
-The impact causes the weapons to implode, signalling their location to the arriving SSR agents.
+The impact causes the weapons to implode, signaling their location to the arriving SSR agents.
 Brannis draws a strange symbol in the dirt as a warning to Carter, before dying.
 Carter and Jarvis then leave before the SSR agents get there.
 Sousa finds a hotel key that belonged to the man in the green suit, and discovers a woman's footprints, not realizing that they are Carter's.

 Later, Jarvis stitches up Carter's wounds, and notes that she doesn't want to get close to anyone.
 He reminds her that she can't keep the world safe herself, and that even she must learn to rely on her friends sometimes.
 Carter then reconsiders Martinelli's offer, and moves into the Griffith Hotel, a hostel of sorts for single, proper women.
 Back at the SSR, Carter is relieved that the other agents have no evidence of what she has been doing, but unbeknownst to her, Krzeminski finds the license plate for Howard Stark's car that she and Jarvis had taken to the Roxxon refinery.